kreshuklab/zoocell_seg_ws_2026/README.md

 - **Package models** according to BioImage.IO standards

-## Download Instructions: [Make sure you are in the directory you want to download this repository to]
+## Download Instructions:

+***Note - Make sure you are in the directory you want to download this repository to...

 **Clone this repository to your machine**:
 ```